 A cost-effective option for renewing Site Safety Cards, the Passport Plus - Height course builds on the knowledge introduced in the entry-level Passport courses.

-Please note there are no Unit Standards attached to the Passport Plus - Height course.
-The course renews Site Safety Cards, but does not renew height and harness training.
+Please note that there are no Unit Standards attached to the Passport Plus - Height course.
+The course renews Site Safety Cards, but does not renew safety harness systems training.